 Washington Medicaid coverage has a number of programs that provide low-cost or free medical services to eligible members.
 The Washington Medicaid services program is known as Apple Health and offers complete major medical coverage.
 Apart from Apple Health, there are other programs that come with limited benefits.
-What services are covered by Medicaid WA?
+What services are covered by Medicaid in WA?
 The Medicaid services covered depend on the different types of Medicaid insurance.

 The sections below discuss WA Medicaid coverage and costs through the following topics:

-- What services are covered by Medicaid in Washington?
+- What Services are Covered by Medicaid in Washington?

-- How much does Medicaid cost in Washington?
+- How Much Does Medicaid Cost in Washington?

-- What does Medicaid not cover in Washington?
+- What Does Medicaid Not Cover in Washington?

-- Types of Medicaid insurance in Washington
+- Learn About the Types of Medicaid Insurance in Washington

-What services are covered by Medicaid in Washington?
+What Services are Covered by Medicaid in Washington?

 Washington Medicaid coverage caters to a number of medical services.
 Some of what is covered by Medicaid services is available to patients through fee-for-service or managed care.
 They include hospitalization, laboratory and X-ray services, prescription medications, limited vision and dental care for adults and pediatric services, including vision and dental care.